-Temporary stockpiling of granular material (gravel, excavated spoils, select backfill, topsoils, etc.) is expected on-site throughout the construction process.
+Temporary stockpiling of granular material (gravel, excavated spoils, select backfill, topsoils, etc.) is expected onsite throughout the construction process.
 Stockpiling of materials is not permitted in areas where health or safety risks are present, or where impacts to water quality may occur.
 Stockpiling is not permitted in wetlands mapped by NYSDEC or their associated 100 foot adjacent area.

 Stockpile areas shall be contained and protected with the proper erosion and sediment controls such as silt fencing and mulch.
-Soil stockpiles shall be stabilized with vegetation, geotextile fabric or plastic covers if not utilized for seven days.
+Soil stockpiles shall be stabilized with vegetation, geotextile fabric or plastic covers if not used for 7 days.